uhl1k/Typewriter/README.md

 4. Use command `java -jar -[NAME_OF_THE_JAR_FILE]` to run the application packaged in JAR archive.
    Replace `[NAME_OF_THE_JAR_FILE]` with the name of the JAR file with the application.
+5. Instead of opening file using ``File > Open`` option from menu, you can pass the name of the file as a parameter when starting the program.

 ## Logging and options